ESG Compliance, Governance & Assurance

 IFRS

 The ISSB issued the S1 and S2 disclosures in 2023.
-They cover climate-related processes and controls, risks and opportunities and metrics and targets to monitor performance.
+They cover climate-related processes and controls, risks and opportunities, and metrics and targets to monitor performance.

 UK

-The Financial Reporting Council (FRC) has removed references to ESG in a new version of the UK Corporate Governance Code, which comes into force in 2025.
-However, given that any material EU subsidiaries must meet CSRD requirements, many UK-listed companies may still choose to follow those standards.
+Furthermore, given that any material EU subsidiaries must meet CSRD requirements, many UK-listed companies may still choose to follow those standards.

 Is your company ready to meet these regulatory requirements?

-Do you have the resources, time and expertise available?
+Do you have the resources, time, and expertise available?

 Would you like to learn more about what it means for your organisation and what ESG readiness steps you should take now?